janegca/fem-challenges/03-social-proof/refactor/README.md

 1. Containers and Components are basically the same thing, they are opinionated as to the relationships that exist between the elements they contain but agnostic with regards to their own relationship with what's around them.
-1. The design is to be built mobile first in such a way that it will require only a rearrangement of components to achieve larger layouts i.e. each component is to be responsive in its own right and adjust meaningfully to whatever space the layout allots the section as a whole
+1. Build mobile first in such a way that it will require only a rearrangement of components to achieve larger layouts i.e. each component is to be responsive in its own right and adjust meaningfully to whatever space the layout allots the section as a whole

 Build the design with these assumptions in mind.
 Identify the concerns of each visual component and define them accordingly.
 Want to be able to easily